María del Carmen Árraga

-María del Carmen Árraga (born 14 May 1840, Montevideo, Uruguay) was a distinguished Uruguayan painter known for her portraits and still-life compositions, as well as for her role as one of the first notable female artists in 19th-century Uruguay. Árraga was a disciple of the celebrated artist Juan Manuel Blanes, who greatly influenced her work.
+María del Carmen Árraga (born 14 May 1840, Montevideo, Uruguay) was a Uruguayan painter known for her portraits and still-life compositions, as well as for her role as one of the first notable female artists in 19th-century Uruguay. Árraga was a disciple of the artist Juan Manuel Blanes.

 Early life and artistic beginnings

 Árraga began her career focusing on landscape painting but soon transitioned to portraiture and still-life compositions.
-In 1869, she exhibited her artwork publicly, marking an important milestone in her career and establishing her as an artist of repute in Uruguay.
+In 1869, she started to exhibit her artwork publicly.

 Scholarship and challenges

-In 1870, Árraga became the first female artist in Uruguay to receive a government scholarship for studies in Europe.
-However, due to family obligations, she was unable to take advantage of this opportunity.
+In 1870, Árraga became the first Uruguayan female artist to obtain a government scholarship for studies in Europe.